 Master the Art of Photographing Forests and Trees

-Landscape photography is often associated with the Grand Landscape and the famous vistas.
+Landscape photography is often associated with the grand landscape and famous vistas.
 I love a beautiful sunset from a vantage point with impressive mountains in the background just as much as anyone, and I have several times traveled across the globe to find such a scene and capture it.

-My own home country, Norway, is well known for mountains, waterfall, fjords, midnight sun and aurora borealis but I still find that chances are limited and it may be difficult to do a grand vista with a ground-breaking touch.
+My own home country, Norway, is well known for mountains, waterfalls, fjords, midnight sun, and aurora borealis but I still find that chances are limited and it may be difficult to do a grand vista with a ground-breaking touch.
 Furthermore, the area where I live is dominated by more mundane nature; woodlands with Norwegian spruce.

 The sub-genre of forest photography can be quite scary.
 It is, in my humble opinion, the most difficult part of our craft.
 However, after having studied those that master this very elegantly (Hans Strand, Lars Van De Goor, Christopher Burkett, Charles Cramer and Kilian Schönberger to name a few), I set out to learn the tricks of the trade.
 Years later, I found myself just as frustrated as before and with an extremely thin portfolio of forest images.
 But I’ve kept on working and throughout the years I hope to have unveiled a few of the secrets that make forest images compelling, at least in my eyes.

 While the grand landscape most often benefits from spectacular light, the forests are more forgiving.
-Grey, dull skies and even rain softens the light and simplifies the scene.
+Grey, dull skies, and even rain soften the light and simplifies the scene.

 Looking for elements to focus on makes the search for compositions easier and I often find that the scene benefits from that little extra “it”.
 When I am out wandering the forests, I primarily look for such details and then try to figure out the rest of the composition around it.